totiffany/totiffany.github.io/_posts/2018-03-29-5-Highlights-From-March.md

 ---
 published: false
 ---
-After a month full of rain the sun finally came back out this week!

-Overall, the rain was a nice reminder to slow down and take it easy.
-We needed it because Hazel and I (and now Brian) caught an annoying cold that just wouldn't quit.
-There was a lot of time spent indoors reading and baking.
+After a month full of rain the sun finally decided to come back out this week!
+Being a homebody at heart I normally love the rain.
+It's a nice reminder to slow down and take it easy.
+Which we needed because Hazel and I (and now Brian) caught an annoying cold that just wouldn't quit.
+There was a lot of time spent reading and baking.
 It was nice, but we're happy to see the sunshine again.
-I was starting to get a little stir crazy.
-I finally bought one of those [silly looking stroller covers](https://www.amazon.com/gp/product/B003N64Z7W/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003N64Z7W&linkCode=as2&tag=redletterda04-20&linkId=71d721691058dd47edc95c5eaa58407c)so Hazel and I could go on walks in the rain, and of course by the time it arrived the weather improved.
+After several days stuck inside I was starting to get a little stir crazy.
+I finally bought one of those [silly looking stroller covers](https://www.amazon.com/gp/product/B003N64Z7W/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003N64Z7W&linkCode=as2&tag=redletterda04-20&linkId=71d721691058dd47edc95c5eaa58407c), so Hazel and I could go on walks in the rain, and of course by the time it arrived the weather improved.

 On the rare days it wasn't raining we did manage to see a few fun things in the city this month.
 Here's what we've been up to.